Accenture raises full-year revenue forecast after strong first-quarter

 Revenue in the outsourcing business rose 11.2 percent to $3.80 billion in U.S. dollar terms, accounting for 48 percent of the company's total net revenue.

-Accenture's outsourcing business, which competes with India's Infosys Ltd and Tata Consultancy Services, has faced pricing pressure amid sluggish business spending and stiff competition in the last few quarters.
+Accenture's outsourcing business, which competes with India's Infosys Ltd (INFY.NS) and Tata Consultancy Services (TCS.NS), has faced pricing pressure amid sluggish business spending and stiff competition in the last few quarters.

-Revenue in Accenture's consulting business, which competes with Hewlett-Packard Co and IBM Corp, rose 4 percent to $4.09 billion.
+Revenue in Accenture's consulting business, which competes with Hewlett-Packard Co (HPQ.N) and IBM Corp (IBM.N), rose 4 percent to $4.09 billion.

 The business, in which revenue fell in six of the last 10 quarters, started picking up pace in the third-quarter after struggling for a year with low contract profitability, declining discretionary spending and stiff competition.